Threading replies

 Enabling threading

-Section titled “Enabling threading”Enable threading when sending an email via API API:
+Section titled “Enabling threading”Turn on threading when sending an email via API API:

 -

-Keep the subject line identical across all replies – if you are using dynamic variables in your subject line, ensure that the output doesn’t change across replies.
-Example: ‘Dog Boarding Inquiry for
+Keep the subject line identical across replies – if your subject uses dynamic variables, make sure the rendered output stays the same.
+Example:

 Code example